Goal-oriented and upward-leading training

 Training that Makes Sense

 It would not make any sense for a beginner to do a planche push-up if even a regular push-up feels very difficult.
 It takes time to be able to do a planche push-up, but the Method Makia makes it entirely possible.

 Interim goals in developmental progression

 Development progressions are divided into sections based on winning interim goals.
 An interim goal is a next stage in motion progression.
 It’s the motion that feels sensible to achieve, and by training, you can make it surprisingly fast.

 Each motion pair shows the distance to the next interim goal, as well as enabling you to preview the following interim goal motion.

 The system saves each evaluated motion pair, and you can view your progress in every subset in graphical form.

 Periodic rest periods

-Sufficient alternation of rest and effective exercise is key to rapid development.
-You will notice this when you return for the first time from a rest period to normal workouts.
+Sufficient alternation of rest and adequate exercise is key to rapid development.
+You will notice this when you return for the first time from a rest period to regular workouts.

-The system also includes 120 different HIIT exercises, each with their own varying degrees of intensity.
+The system also includes 120 different HIIT exercises, each with their varying degrees of intensity.